 Сontinuity of generations is perhaps the most powerful tool of human progress.
-In any filed of human activity and self-expression it provides the solid link between past and future, tradition and innovation, knowledge and experiment.
+In any filed of human activity and self-expression, it provides the solid link between past and future, tradition and innovation, knowledge and experiment.
 Design is no difference: it has the same lifecycle.
-Ability to absorb experience and best practices from masters is a must-have skill for even the most revolutionaly artists.
+The ability to absorb the experience and best practices from masters is a must-have skill for even the most revolutionaly artists.

-To support this idea, here in Design4Users we launch a new section called “D4U Expertise” (#D4Uexpertise).
-It will collect diverse ideas, talks, cases and tips from expert designers presenting various direction of design helping users.
+To support this idea, here in Design4Users we launch a new section called “D4U Expertise“.
+It will collect diverse ideas, talks, cases, and tips from expert designers presenting various direction of design helping users.
 Ultimately, we are going to have here the set of materials that will be helpful and inspiring both for experienced professionals and for those who only start their path in any of design directions.

 This post aims to draw your attention to a worldwide known and recognized graphic designer Chip Kidd, a person of a great talent and amazing humor.

 According to his personal website presenting the incredible variety of his works, Chip Kidd is an award-winning graphic designer and writer in New York.
 His groundbreaking book jacket designs for Alfred A. Knopf have elevated the form for close to three decades.
 He’s worked with hundreds of writers, including John Updike, Katharine Hepburn, Cormac McCarthy, Henry Louis Gates Jr., James Ellroy, Karen Russell, Michael Crichton, David Sedaris, Sharon Olds, Orhan Pamuk, Paul Simon, Neil Gaiman, and Haruki Murakami.
 His first novel, The Cheese Monkeys, was a national bestseller.
 His most recent book, Go: A Kidd’s Guide to Graphic Design, is the first book to teach graphic design to children and has over 60,000 copies in print.